 - how functional, efficient, and/or innovative is the numerical

 algorithm (tested on the provided examples)

-Unregistered students should express their interest and by
+Unregistered students should express their interest by e-mail to

 regarding the projects and the curriculum.